patricksanders/bipol/README.md

 # bipol

+bipol plugin for helga

-listen to the words of bipol via helga
+listen to the words of bipol